ZeldaFan0225/AI_Horde_Discord/config.md

         "plain": Set to true if you want to have logs in the form of a .TXT file (BOOLEAN), "csv": Set to true if you want to have logs in the form of a .CSV file (BOOLEAN), "log_actions": {
-            "non_img2img": Set to true if you want to log generations without image to image (BOOLEAN), "img2img": Set to true if you want to log generations with image to image (BOOLEAN) }
+            "without_source_image": Set to true if you want to log generations without image to image (BOOLEAN), "with_source_image": Set to true if you want to log generations with image to image (BOOLEAN) }
     },
     "interrogate": {